rc-personal-bot-framework/on-leave-control-glip-bot-skill/README.md

 ```

-Then visit [https://xxxx.ap.ngrok.io](https://xxxx.ap.ngrok.io) to login, after auth, you can set `Bot skill: FAQ`'s keywords and answers from its setting page.
+Then visit [https://xxxx.ap.ngrok.io](https://xxxx.ap.ngrok.io) to login, after auth, you can set `Bot skill: on leave control`'s keywords and answers from its setting page.
 Then try the keywords with another account.

 ## Build and run in production